MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-view-documents-in-review-set.md

 ms.custom: seo-marvel-mar2020
 ---

-# View documents in a review set in eDiscovery (Premium)
+# Group and view documents in a review set in eDiscovery (Premium)

-eDiscovery (Premium) review sets display content using several viewers each with different purposes.
+eDiscovery (Premium) review sets display content using different grouping options and include specialized viewers that you can use to examine detials about indidivual item.

 These viewers are used by selecting the viewer on any document within a review set.
 The available document viewers are:

 - Source
 - Plain text